Aldof101/UTAU-auto-English-Non-Human-Voicebank-cvvc-Generator-beta_0.1/README.md

 This tool is currently in v1.0.
-You can find it in the branch.
+You can find the latest version of this tool in the branch.